 Heather Vrana (Ph.D.
 Indiana University, 2013) is Assistant Professor of Modern Latin America in the Department of History at the University of Florida.
 Prof. Vrana’s research focuses on disability, human rights, photography, youth, and student movements in Guatemala, Nicaragua, and El Salvador.
 From observation and the paradoxical ubiquity/invisibility of disabled people, emerged Prof. Vrana’s current research project, Disability and the Making of Modern Central America.
 Recently, Prof. Vrana’s research received support from the Social Science and Humanities Research Council of Canada, Andrew W. Mellon Foundation, University of Florida Humanities Enhancement Fund, University of Florida Global Fellows, and Connecticut State University Board of Regents.

-Dr. Vrana will host two lectures sharing insights on their historical research as well as educating the campus community on the field of disability studies.
-We invite all UF students, staff and faculty to attend.
+Dr. Vrana hosted three lectures sharing insights on their historical research as well as educating the campus community on the field of disability studies.

 5:30 – 6:30 pm | DRC Cypress Gathering Room